jakebrehm/manymiles/readme.md

 ## API documentation

 **ManyMiles** features an API that allows users to perform operations such as add a new record or delete their most recent record.
-The main documentation lives [here](https://docs.manymiles.app), but you can also view the [Swagger UI](https://manymiles.app/api/docs) version as well.
+The main documentation lives [here](https://docs.manymiles.app), but you can view the [Swagger UI](https://manymiles.app/api/docs) version as well.

 ### Siri shortcuts